nbatfai/SamuCTuring/README.md

 # SamuCTuring
 This project is forked from https://github.com/nbatfai/SamuTuring that has been rewritten without Qt.

-## SamuKnows, exp.
-12, cognitive mental organs: MPU (Mental Processing Unit)
+## SamuTuring, exp.
+14, self-reproduction complexity, experiments with Turing machines
 This experiment is an example of the paper entitled "Theoretical Robopsychology: Samu Has Learned Turing Machines".